Telenor: Former operations

 Telenor has sold a number of divisions after its privatisation, including Bravida, the former installation division and Findexa, now part of Eniro that is responsible for telephone directories.
 The browser vendor Opera Software originated in Telenor's R&D department.
 Telenor formerly provided a range of services related to satellite communication, including voice, television and data before its Telenor Satellite Services division was purchased by Vizada in 2007.

+Telenor Kystradio was responsible for the infrastructure of maritime radio communication in Norway which also included five staffed coast radio stations whose primary purpose is to monitor the maritime radio traffic (over e.g. VHF and MF bands) and to assist marine vessels in distress..
+These tasks were returned to the state on 1 January 2026.

+Telenor also owned the Thor family of satellites until selling them to Space Norway, part of the Norwegian Space Agency, in 2023.

-Telenor has also previously been active in a number of international markets as a mobile phone network operator:
+Telenor was also active in international markets as a mobile phone network operator: